finos/tracdap/README.md

 [![Packaging](https://github.com/Accenture/trac/actions/workflows/packaging.yml/badge.svg)](
 https://github.com/Accenture/trac/actions/workflows/packaging.yml)

-The current release series (0.2.x) is intended for reference and experimentation.
+The current release series (0.3.x) is intended for reference and experimentation.
-It includes the metadata service, runtime engine for Python and a partial implementation of the platform Gateway.
+It includes the metadata service, data service and core data engine, runtime engine for Python and a partial implementation of the platform Gateway.
 This release can be used to prototype client applications (e.g. web UIs) and to build and run models in a development sandbox.

 At the moment TRAC's API calls and metadata structures are subject to change between versions, including between point versions.
 As the platform evolves these APIs will